martonsagi/al-object-designer/extension-al-object-designer/README.md

 ## Main Features

 * **List Overview** of all AL objects in your project: based on symbols (*.app) and your local .al files.
+* **List Events** from symbol objects, browse them in the same way as objects.
 * **Live Update:** object list is automatically maintained as you create/change/delete objects or download symbols.
 * **Multi-Folder workspaces** are supported: e.g. a workspace with MainApp/TestApp folders.
 * **Object Search**: filter by Object Type, Name or ID.
+* **Event Search**: filter by Object Type, Name, ID or Event Name.
-* **Name filtering**: works with partial matches as well.
+* **Object/Event Name filtering**: works with partial matches as well.
 Just like the Windows RTC Client's search field.
 * **Run** selected objects.
 * **Run** table/page **extentions**.
 * **View definition of Symbols**: original file is opened for local files.